How Yoga Helps Overcome Ego, Attachment, Aversion, and Fear

 Abhinivesa is fear, particularly around death.
 Fear is found on many levels of your everyday life.
 Fear is an insipient, poisonous vine that can wilt and wither every part of your life–if you let it.

-I am almost 53 years old, so I also have some fear of aging (a subsidiary fear of death), but I am working on bringing loving awareness into my life around this issue.
+I also have some fear of aging (a subsidiary fear of death), but I am working on bringing loving awareness into my life around this issue.
 I have begun to make it a habit to find a wrinkle or age spot on my body (not difficult!) and tell it “I love you.”
 And mean it with my whole heart.

 I want to send my aging body love as I move closer to the end of my life.
 I don’t want the last part of my life to be colored by self-hatred and an inability to fully accept and embrace who I am.